If you decide to close your company in Estonia, we recommend a so-called voluntary dissolution (liquidation), which is

 If applicable, terminate its VAT payer status (we'll do it on your behalf)

-Please make sure your ID card is valid for the whole liquidation process (at least 8 months after starting the process).
-If you don't have a valid Estonian e-Residency ID-card, it is impossible to initiate or complete the company termination process.
+Please make sure your ID card is valid to start the process.
 If you need to renew your ID-card, you can find the relevant application on the Estonian Police website.

 There is also a requirement to appoint an official liquidator, and at least one liquidator must reside in Estonia.
 This means you’ll need somebody in Estonia to assist you, even if you happen to be familiar with the process and already have the required input.

 We're happy to assist our clients in this process if necessary, but this isn't included in our standard price.
 Please note that we offer this service exclusively for Xolo customers only.

 Namely, we charge €499 + VAT for the assistance.
-It's a one-time fee, and once we enter the official process of termination, no monthly fee will be charged in parallel.
+It's a one-time fee, and once we enter the official process of termination ( petition to start the liquidation process was approved by the e-Business Register) , no monthly fee will be charged in parallel.
 But you can also find an alternative service provider who's willing to do it - you're not tied to us.

 Simply let us know in advance when you'd like to initiate the process, and whether you'd like to use Xolo or somebody else.